samus-io/tablab-steps/steps/NCKDutJRfHk8npC2kg14CVaLVDmbbgnQUpQ/en/README.md

 ## Non-compliant code in Node.js using `multer`

-* The code snippet below demonstrates an insecure file upload implementation in an `Express.js` application using `multer`, where the original file name from the user is used without any validation, leading to risks such as file overwriting and file enumeration, among others:
+* The code snippet below demonstrates an insecure file upload implementation in an `Express.js` application using `multer`, where the original file name received from the user is used without any validation, leading to risks such as file overwriting and file enumeration, among others:

   ```javascript
   const express = require("express");